brickpool/logo/extras/docs/DTE-Interface.md

 4 | VCC | Voltage 5V
 6 | RTS | Request to Send 1)

-__Note:__ 1) Pin 4 and 6 have to be bridged to power the electronics in the PG-Cable.
+__Note:__ 1) Pin 4 and 6 have to be bridged to power the electronics in the PC cable.

 ![alt text][RS232converter]
 >Figure _RS232 Converter_ connected to the Arduino